 With so many things to do we suggest you plan your Vancouver waterfront vacation early.
 Here are some of the best things to do in Vancouver!

 Premier Vancouver Waterfront Hotels: Vancouver offers a few premier waterfront hotels.
 Many are close to the cruise ship terminal making it ideal to stay a few days either before or after your Alaska cruise.
 Most of the Vancouver waterfront hotels are located close to Stanley Park as well.
 Absolutely perfect for romantic getaways!
 Book early and make it part of your Alaska Cruise.
 Choose your favourite Vancouver waterfront hotel here!

-: Vancouver waterfront restaurants vary from take out to fine dining.
+Where to eat: Vancouver waterfront restaurants vary from take out to fine dining.
 From Japanese to West Coast flavour.
 You will get some great views of sunsets, mountains, city views depending on the location of the restaurant.
 There is nothing better than a great meal at a great Vancouver waterfront restaurant!
-Choose your favourite Vancouver waterfront restaurant here
+Choose your favourite Vancouver waterfront restaurant here!

-: Vancouver beaches are great in the summer.
+Vancouver beaches to see: Vancouver beaches are great in the summer.
 Some feature basketball courts, Volleyball courts etc..
 The water is refreshing on hot summer days but if you are looking for warmer water you might want to stick to the beaches that offer swimming pools close by.
 If you are a Polar bear enthusiast you may want to join the crowd on January 1st for the annual polar bear swim!
 You go first!
-Watch this video
+Watch this video!

 All year round there are so many beautiful things to see and do.
 Best summer months are July and August but you would miss out on the beautiful blossoms and warm sunny days if you don’t arrange your visit in the spring.
 And the fall colours rival Canada’s east coast so come in late September through October.
 Of course, if you love to ski, head to the world renowned Whistler Village from November to early February.